thals1992/KDE-Neon-For-WSL/README.md

  Neon Installation Complete!
 GUI will start in a few seconds...
 ```

-**When the script completes you will be automatically logged-in to your KDE Neon Desktop!**
+**When the script completes, Remote Desktop will be launched and it will automatically open your KDE Neon xRDP session!**

 ## Add configuration to Windows Terminal